craftingcity/The-Known-World/Game Notes/NPCs/High Power/Barons of Combine NPCs/Baron Glask.md

 Killrick is the Baron of the "Middle" Eastlick

 While the Baron puts on a kind demeanor, Killrick Emm Glask has earned his name.
-She has no trouble removing pieces from the gameboard – personally - and no trouble moving morality to suit his needs – or whoevers' paying her.
+She has no trouble removing pieces from the gameboard – personally - and no trouble moving morality to suit his needs – or whoever's paying her.

 ## Goals
 The Baron Glask wishes to expand the territory of the [[Riphounds]].